Not-a-cowfr/Cow-bot/README.md

 - [ ] Add stats command to display the amount of tracked players and guilds (tag stats? 👀)
 - [ ] Add a command to view the highest uptime of tracked players
-- [ ] Use elite api grapoh endpoint to add collection/skill tracking
+- [ ] Use elite api graph endpoint to add collection/skill tracking
     - [ ] Add a command similar to `/uptime` for this
     - [ ] Add a command to view the highest collection/skill gain of tracked players
 - [ ] Add total hours and average uptime to `/uptime`
+- [ ] Add graph to `/uptime`
-- [ ] Mkae `/link` command to stop using elite api for linked accounts
+- [ ] Make `/link` command to stop using elite api for linked accounts

 <h4 align="center">
     Bug fixes